+At this point in your school research, you know what you’re looking for in an MBA program, but what’s the magic number?
+How many is too many and how many is not enough?
 Deciding how many schools to apply to is another often shortchanged step in the pre-application process.
 It’s something that people seem to think just happens.
-And it will just happen, but not necessarily in the most advantageous way, unless you make it.
-Your specific situation and needs should drive your decision of number of schools to apply to – in each category: on-par, reach, and safety.
+And it will just happen, but not necessarily in an advantageous way, unless you take control of the process.
+Your specific situation and needs should drive your choice of how many schools to apply to – in each category: reasonable reach, on-par, and safety.
 Having a clear idea before you start your applications of how many schools you’ll be targeting will help you plan and allocate your resources.
-Please note: by “number” I mean roughly; a short range such as “five or six” is fine.
+Please note: By “number” I mean roughly; a short range such as “five or six” is fine.

-A “typical” applicant would apply to about six programs: two to three reasonable reaches, two to three on pars, and one to two safeties.
-This scenario assumes the applicant has selected programs in each category for which she can make an effective case.
+A “typical” applicant would apply to about five or six programs: 2-3 reasonable reaches, 2-3 on-pars, and 1-2 safeties.
 The rationale for this scenario is that it yields a decent possibility of acceptance at a reach, likelihood of acceptance at an on-par program, and certainty through the safety.

 This typical case doesn’t apply to a lot of people though.
 Here are some common exceptions:

-- You’re fairly young, have a spectacular career and stats, and aren’t certain it makes sense to take off two years now if it’s not HBS or Stanford.
+• You’re fairly young, have a spectacular career and stats, and don’t think it makes sense to take off two years now if it’s not HBS or Stanford.
 You should apply to those two only, because you can reapply next year if need be without worrying about age.

-- You are applying with a handicap – a DUI or honor code infraction, were fired for cause, etc. – if you write a frank and compelling essay about growing from the situation (and if it didn’t happen yesterday), you should have a shot.
-But because it’s such an unpredictable factor and adcoms often react defensively, you should consider applying to more schools than you otherwise would need to.
+• You are applying with a handicap – a DUI or honor code infraction, were fired for cause, etc. If you write a frank and compelling essay about growing from the situation (and if it didn’t happen yesterday), you should have a shot.
+But because it’s such an unpredictable factor and adcoms often react defensively, apply to more schools than you otherwise would need to.

-- You’re unsettled about geographic region and want to keep options open.
-Apply to more programs to cover yourself.
+• You’re unsettled about geographic region and want to keep options open.
+Apply to more programs to keep options open.

-- You’re pressed for time – maybe you can’t devote more than 2 hours a week, or maybe you have to have all your apps done by a given deadline.
-Select a number that will allow you to deliver quality, even if it’s fewer than you would normally do under other circumstances.
+• You’re pressed for time.
+Maybe you can’t devote more than two hours a week, or maybe you must have all your apps done by a given deadline.
+Select a number that will allow you to deliver the strongest quality applications, even if it’s fewer than you would normally do under other circumstances.